KxSystems/docs/docs/wp/iterators/index.md

 q)tertius secundus primus x
 ```

-Good q style minimises use of both brackets and parentheses.
+Good q style minimizes use of both brackets and parentheses.
 (Where they must be used, the less that appears between an opening bracket or parenthesis and its close, the better.)
 So prefix application is usually better.